stevenloe/old-theater/website/content/shows/murder-in-the-manor.md

 Tickets On Sale Now at Nautical Wheelers in Oriental & New Bern, and The Old Theater Box Office on the day of performance.

-Box Office opens on Friday & Saturday at 6:30pm / Doors open at 7:00pm / Show begins at 7:30pm.
+Box Office opens on Friday & Saturday at 6:30 pm / Doors open at 7:00 pm / Show begins at 7:30 pm.
-Box Office opens on Sunday at 2:00pm / Doors open at 2:30pm / Matinee performance at 3:00pm.
+Box Office opens on Sunday at 2:00 pm / Doors open at 2:30 pm / Matinee performance at 3:00 pm.

 Proceeds go to support the Old Theater Corp. and the North Carolina History Theater, both registered 501(c)(3) non-profit organizations.